 Each year, many thousands of people across the United States suffer from incapacitating illnesses and injuries that leave them unable to manage their own affairs.
 In many of these cases, judges assign conservators to take over that decision-making – a costly process that can consume estate finances, create strife for the patient’s family, and ultimately lead to heartache and grief.

-The Law Office of Roy W. Litherland can help you to avoid that by assisting you with the creation of powers of attorney documents that can protect your interests and safeguard your family’s financial future.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law can help you to avoid that by assisting you with the creation of powers of attorney documents that can protect your interests and safeguard your family’s financial future.
 You don’t have to let incapacitation destroy your family stability!
-Contact us today for a free powers of attorney consultation by calling (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.
+Contact us today for a free powers of attorney consultation by calling (408) 356-9200 in Campbell.
 We’ll discuss your options and answer important questions that include: